November 9th History, Trivia, and Fun Facts

 1938 – Al Capp, cartoonist of Lil’l Abner created Sadie Hawkins Day.
 It was now “celebrated” on the first Saturday after November 9th.

 1953 – Supreme Court ruled Major League baseball exempt from anti-trust laws.
-Basically, it was a mechanism to make sure a player could not just quit one team to work for another team.
+It was a mechanism to ensure a player could not just quit one team to work for another.

 1955 – The National Child Safety Council (NCSC) was founded.